Hands-On Exercise, Step 3: Aggregating the data¶

 import numpy as np

-First, load the data from the previous steps:
+Now, load the data from the previous steps and the county shapefile:

 # Load temperature data using xarray